Vitamins, Minerals and your Thyroid-what your Doctor may not know

 Once copper is in excess and too dominant in relation to zinc, it can exert what Baratosy (2005) describes as an ‘anti-nutrient’ – or toxic metal influence.
 High copper levels restrict the absorption and utilisation of zinc (particularly), iron, magnesium, Vitamins B3, 5, and 6, Vitamins C and E, and certain trace elements.

-Sex Hormone Binding Globulin (SHBG) is produced in the liver, and is the carrier vitamins protein for (amongst other hormones) 70% of the circulating but ‘bound’ (inactive) testosterone and oestrogen.
+Sex Hormone Binding Globulin (SHBG) is the carrier ‘protein’ for 70% of the circulating but ‘bound’ (inactive) testosterone and oestrogen.
 Elevated SHBG levels may result in symptoms of testosterone and oestrogen deficiency.
 A raised SHBG will also cause symptoms of low thyroid function because SHBG partly binds + inactivates the thyroid hormone T4.

 There remain some differing opinions on the most reliable form of Selenium testing.
 Some advocate blood serum; others support hair mineral analysis (HTMA) – still others suggest toe nail clippings.